LTE 911 and Text-to-911

 If a 911 caller does dial 911 using your Wi-Fi Equipment network connection, these 911 calls made over Wi-Fi may disconnect, be delayed or unsuccessful, may not connect to any emergency services provider or the appropriate emergency services provider, and may not be able to identify the caller’s identity, device, telephone number, or location.
 To facilitate appropriate 911 call routing, you must register the physical address of your Wi-Fi Equipment including any requisite building, apartment, floor, suite, or unit number (“Dispatchable Location”).
 This Dispatchable Location may be used to help locate 911 callers.
 You must keep the Dispatchable Location of your Wi-Fi Equipment up to date.

-Limitations of TTY calls to 911 Emergency Services over Wi-Fi
+Limitations of TTY calls to 911 Emergency Services over LTE or Wi-Fi

-You should be aware that TTY does not work on voice calls that are placed over Wi-Fi.
-TTY calls, including, without limitation, TTY calls to 911, cannot be made using IP-based calling, including Wi-Fi calling.
+Southern Linc handsets only make voice calls using Voice Over LTE (VoLTE) or Voice Over Wi-Fi (VoWiFi).
+You should be aware that TTY does not work on VoLTE or VoWiFi.
+TTY calls, including, without limitation, TTY calls to 911, cannot be made using IP-based calling, including over LTE or Wi-Fi.
 If you have a communication disability and need to call 911 while using IP-based calling, we recommend that you use an alternative means of communicating utilizing IP-based Telecommunications Relay Services (TRS) such as IP Relay or Video Relay Services (VRS).
 Additionally, you may send a text message to 911 directly, where text-to-911 is available.

 SMS TEXT-TO-911: Call if you can.
 Text if you can’t.